-Name e of Bidder: [Insert Name of Bidder] Date: Select date RFP r RFP reference: [Insert RFP Reference Number] completed and re/Consortium/A eturned with your Pressociation. roposal if the Prop osal is submitt ed as a .
-Joint No ner and contact inf ne numbers, fax numbe - on of responsibilities (in rvices to be performed 1 [Complete] [Complete] 2 [Complete] [Complete] 3 [Complete] [Complete]
+Name of Bidder: [Insert Name of Bidder] Date: Select date

+RFP r RFP reference: [Insert RFP Reference Number]

+completed and re/Consortium/A eturned with your Pressociation. roposal if the Propo osal is submitt ed as a .
+Joint

+No ner and contact inf ne numbers, fax numbe - on of responsibilities (in rvices to be performed

+1 [Complete] [Complete]

+2 [Complete] [Complete]

+3 3 [Complete] [Complete]

+Name a of landing was

-(with Assoc the ev the JV, Consortium, RFP process and, in [Complete]
+(with Assoc the ev (with authority to bind the JV, Consortium, Association during the RFP process and, in the event a Contract is awarded, during contract execution) [Complete]

-structı □ Let We he are of and the co ter of intent to f ereby confirm th onfirmation of joint a or and severable liabi lity of the mender of the mender of the Join mbers o n/Assoc t Ventui ich details the likely legal f the said joint venture: iation agreement re/Consortium/Association of the Contract.
+We have attached a copy of the below document signed by every partner, which details the likely legal structure of and the confirmation of joint and severable liability of the members of the said joint venture: □ Letter of intent to form a joint venture •• OR □ JV/Consortium/Association agreement We hereby confirm that if the contract is awarded, all parties of the Joint Venture/Consortium/Association shall be jointly and severally liable to UNCDF for the fulfillment of the provisions of the Contract.

-Nam e of partner: Nam e of partner:
+Nam Name of partner: Name of partner:

-Signature: Signature: Sign Signature:
+Signature: Signa Signature:

-Date: Date:
+Date: Date :

-Nam e of partner: Nam e of partner:
+Name of partner: Name of partner:

-Signature: Sig Sign ature:
+Signature: Signa ature: